Purpose of this topic

 - school systems to review programs and support offered to schools.

-Victorian Government School Performance Summary aims to provide parents a clear overview of how government schools are performing in Victoria.
+The Victorian Government School Performance Summary forms a part of the school’s Annual Report to provide parents/carers and the community generally with a clear overview of how each government school is performing in Victoria.
 Each performance summary provides:

-- overall results of students and how the school compares with other Victorian government schools (taking into account its student intake)
+- an overview of student performance at the school, and how the school compares with other Victorian government schools (accounting for student intake)

-- student outcome results for the latest school year, as well as the last four years (when available) as well as a detailed breakdown of the areas that were measured
+- student outcome results with regard to learning achievement, engagement and wellbeing for the latest school year, the last four years (when available) and a detailed breakdown of the areas that were measured, and

-- school comparison data to other schools, that identifies whether a school (taking into account its students) is performing higher than, lower than, or broadly similar to other schools.
+- school comparison data to other schools, that identifies whether a school (accounting for student intake) is performing higher than, lower than, or broadly similar to the expectation of schools with similar student intake characteristics.

-Each school also provides a ‘What Our School Is Doing’ statement, which provides context for the data contained in each school’s performance summary and outlines the school's achievements and plans for the future.
+Each school also provides an ‘About our School’ statement, which provides context for the data contained in each school’s performance summary and outlines the school's achievements and plans for the future.

-National reports indicate the performance of student cohorts as a whole against agreed national standards and targets as well as informing the design and implementation of improvement strategies by the education system see:
+National reports indicate the performance of student cohorts as a whole against agreed national standards and targets, as well as informing the design and implementation of improvement strategies for the education system.
+See: Australian Curriculum and Assessment Authority (ACARA) – Reporting for National Reports on Schooling in Australia

 See: English Online Interview.
 This resource: